The most common disabling conditions range from musculoskeletal disorders to mental health issues like depression and bipolar disorder.

 What Should You Do if You Have a Disability?

-If you’re disabled and cannot work, you might be eligible for SSDI.
-You can apply through the SSA.
-SSDI can help provide income for you and your family’s needs.
-You’ll need to show proof of your medical condition and work history.
-You must have worked enough hours at jobs covered by Social Security.
+If you’re disabled and unable to work, you may qualify for SSDI through the Social Security Administration (SSA).
+SSDI can provide income to support you and your family.
+To apply, you’ll need proof of your medical condition and work history, and you must have enough work credits from jobs covered by Social Security.

 What Conditions Automatically Qualify You for Disability?